28/NoteworthyII/README.md

 There are a couple of helpful things located in the [tools](/tools) directory.

-- local_deploy.ps1 - A script that copies all required Noteworthy files to the WoW installation directory.
+- local_deploy.ps1 - A script that copies all required Noteworthy II files to the WoW installation directory.
 The root of install directory can be passed as a script parameter (enclosed in quotes) otherwise the environment variable *WOWIL* will be used.
 The variable value should